neandrake/dicom-pipe/readme.md

 are present for a CT, MR, etc.

-While this design puts the burden on the API user to create well-formed DICOM structures, it allso allows for working with existing malformed DICOM datasets.
+While this design puts the burden on the API user to create well-formed DICOM structures, it also allows for working with existing malformed DICOM datasets.

 This library includes tags, transfer syntaxes, UIDs, etc. from the DICOM standard, available as a crate feature.
 The core of parsing and writing DICOM